10 Shopify alternatives to consider for your eCommerce store in 2024

 1. Hostinger Website Builder

-Hostinger Website Builder is one of the best eCommerce website builders designed for those without technical know-how.
+Hostinger Website Builder is one of the best eCommerce website builders for those without technical know-how.

 One of its key selling points is AI integration.
 Simply describe your eCommerce business, and the machine learning algorithm will build a fully functional website in minutes.